rl-king/elm-hnpwa/README.md

 Install Elm, Elm-format and other dependencies
 ```
 make deps
+brew install entr (if you want compile on save to work)
 ```
 Compile on file change and start dev server
 ```
 make watch
 make serve